 Details on the specific documents required to complete the application will be provided once the student has been assigned a research supervisor and agreement has been reached on the research topic.

-Bachelor’s Degree A Bachelor’s degree in Psychology or equivalent with a CGPA of 3.00 or equivalent; AND
+Bachelor’s Degree A Bachelor’s Degree in Psychology or equivalent with a CGPA of 3.00 AND

 Master’s Degree A Master’s degree in Psychology